 Johanna knows almost nothing about rock music (even though her dad is a rock musician, albeit an unsuccessful one), but she enters the contest anyway.
 She writes a sincere essay praising one of her favorite songs: “The Sun Will Come Out Tomorrow” from the musical “Annie.”
 And in yet another unrealistic plot point, she gets a call that she’s won that contest too.

 So off she goes to London to D&ME headquarters, with excited dreams of becoming a glamorous music journalist.
-(D&ME is the movie’s obvious satire of real-life British music magazine NME.)
+(D&ME is the movie’s obvious parody of real-life British music magazine NME.)
 However, Johanna gets a rude awakening when she discovers that the congratulatory call that she received was just a cruel prank from the sexist managing editor Derby (played by Ziggy Heath), who leads an all-male team of writers and editors.

 Derby and his D&ME co-workers are skeptical that someone of the female gender can be taken seriously as a music journalist.
 One of the writers on the staff is the lecherous Tony Rich (played by Frank Dillane), who eyes Johanna in a way that makes it obvious that he sees her as “fresh meat.”
 (The age of consent in the United Kingdom is 16.)

 When Johanna finds out that the D&ME editors think her writing submission was a joke and that they had no intention of hiring her, she refuses to leave.
 She begs, pleads and talks her way into being hired on the spot for an intern-type of position.
 It’s one of many unrealistic things that happen in the movie.